On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Characterization of minimal -cycles and two-dimensional closed planar-Rips structures

 We will use the above proposition specifically for the case when $n=2$.
 This proposition also implies that for a pure and closed two-dimensional planar-Rips complex, the projection of each $n$-simplex in the shadow $\Sc(X)$ is an $(n+1)$-sided convex polygon.
 Consider all those $1$-simplices in $\RR(X)$, whose projected interiors in the shadow $\Sc(X)$ intersect the boundary of $\Sc(X)$.
 These $1$-simplices will be referred to as \textit{boundary edges}.

-\begin{definition}[$\gamma_2$-configuration] A specific arrangement of four points in $\RR(X)$ as an induced subcomplex that contains exactly two $2$-simplices, such that the $1$-simplex shared by two $2$-simplices lies on one side of the line joining the two non-adjacent vertices.
+\begin{definition}[$\gamma_2$-configuration] A \textbf{$\pmb{\gamma_2}$-configuration} is an induced subcomplex of $\RR(X)$ spanned by four vertices, which contains precisely two $2$-simplices, and the edge shared by them lies on one side of the line joining the two non-adjacent vertices in the shadow $\Sc(X)$.

-\end{definition} Additionally, the $1$-simplex shared between two $2$-simplices in the $\gamma_2$-configuration will be referred to as the \textbf{\textit{base}} of the configuration.
-The following result is a simple consequence of \Cref{degenerate}.
+\end{definition} Additionally, the edge($1$-simplex) shared between two $2$-simplices in the $\gamma_2$-configuration will be referred to as the \textbf{\textit{base}} of the configuration.
+The following result is a simple consequence of Lemma \ref{degenerate}.

 \begin{proposition} In a finite two-dimensional, pure and closed planar-Rips complex $\RR(X)$,